noahehall/theBookOfNoah/gcp/readme.md

     - app engine: object storage, logs, and datastore backups
     - compute engine: startup scripts, general object storage
     - cloud sql: import and export tables

-### Gcloud Storage Products
-  - cloud datastore:: nosql document
-    - use cases
-      - structured objects
-      - support for transactions
-      - sql like queries
-    - terabytes of capacity
-    - maximum unit size of one megabyte per entity
-    - best for app engine
-  - cloud big table: nosql wide column
-    - use cases
-      - for analytical data with heavy read/write events like adtech/financial or iot data
-      - store large amount of single-keyed structued objects
-    - no sql queries (duh its nosql)
-    - no multi row transactions
-    - petabytes of capacity
-    - maximum unit size of 10 megabytes per call and 100 megabytes per row
-  - cloud storage
-    - use cases
-      - for structured and unstructured binary or object data
-      - immutable blobs larger than 10 megabytes e.g. images/movies
-      - backups
-    - petabytes of data, maximum unit size of 5 terabytes per object
-  - cloud sql
-    - best for web frameworks and existing applications like storing user creds and customer orders
-    - terabytes of capacity
-  - cloud spanner (relational)
-    - for large scale applications that are larger than two terabytes
-    - full sql support for online transaction processing system
-    - whenever high I/O global consistency is required
-    - petabytes of dapacity
-    - horizontal scalability
-  - bigquery
-    - big data analysis
-    - interactive query
-    -
-#### Cloud Storage
+### Cloud Storage
   - for object storage, each object is given a URL
   - full managed scalable service
   - no need to provision capacity ahead of time
   - data encrypt at rest and in transit
   - online and offline import services
+  - Object versioning:
+    - history of all changes to an object
+    - can list objects, restore objects to an older state, or permanently delete versions
   - NOT FOR
     - file storage
     - block storage
+  - petabytes of data, maximum unit size of 5 terabytes per object
   - Use cases
     - binary large object storage
     - objects are organized in buckets, in geographic locations
     - objects are immutable
+    - for structured and unstructured binary or object data
+    - immutable blobs larger than 10 megabytes e.g. images/movies
-    - Object versioning:
+    - backups
-      - history of all changes to an object
-      - can list objects, restore objects to an older state, or permanently delete versions
   - Permissions
     - IAM roles: project -> bucket -> object
     - ACL: access control Lists